 What causes this striking difference between the voting rights associated with index funds and ETFs?
 Despite the many similarities between the two products, the biggest difference is the nature of liquidity provision.
 While index funds can only be purchased directly from an investment advisor as part of a 'long sale', ETF shares are purchased on the secondary market as part of both long sales (86% of value-weighted transactions) and short sales (14%).
 The importance of this distinction is that an ETF share purchased as part of a long sale is backed by underlying securities that are voted by the ETF sponsor.
-In contrast, if an ETF share purchased as part of a short sale is hedged by the underlying securities, it is common practice for the holders of those underlying securities (i.e., market makers/authorized participants, or securities lenders) to abstain from voting these shares.4 This behavior reflects the market participants' desire to avoid both the appearance of and the regulatory and liability concerns related to "empty voting" (i.e., voting shares without corresponding economic exposure).5 Hence, while the ETF shares purchased via a long sale have the same cash flow and voting rights as an index mutual fund, for the 14% of ETF shares that are purchased via a short sale, the underlying securities backing those ETF shares are sidelined in the voting process.
+In contrast, if an ETF is sold short by APs/arbitrageurs and shares of the underlying securities are held long to hedge (as a typical liquidity provision practice for APs and/or a common arbitrage trade), the holders of those shares will abstain from voting them.4 This behavior reflects the market participants' desire to avoid both the appearance of and the regulatory and liability concerns related to "empty voting": voting the shares without corresponding economic exposure which has been eliminated by the joint long underlying and short ETF position.5 Hence, while the ETF shares purchased via a long sale have the same cash flow and voting rights as an index mutual fund, for the ETF shares that are sold short by APs/arbitrageurs, the underlying securities held to hedge those positions tend to be sidelined in the voting process.
 The hedging mechanism, combined with a 2% cash position underlying the ETF long-sale portfolio, generates \$0.84 in voting rights relative to the \$1 invested in common stock.6

-The focus of this paper is examining the impact of the phantom ETF shares on corporate proxy voting.
+The focus of this paper is to examine the impact of the phantom ETF shares on corporate proxy voting.
 As investors increasingly invest in equities through ETFs, the sidelining of the underlying securities used as a hedge (i.e., either in the course of ETF liquidity provision or as part of an arbitrage trade) has the potential to distort the voting process in public firms.
-To address this issue, we first construct a measure of phantom ETF shares ("Phantom ETF Shares") using ETF
+To address this issue, we first construct a measure of phantom ETF shares using ETF short interest data.
+Then, we translate this measure of phantom ETF shares to phantom shares using ETF portfolio holdings data.
+With this measure of phantom ownership of the underlying securities in hand, we examine the impact on corporate voting outcomes on a sample of voting records from 6,556 different US public companies by 1,150 ETFs over 2004-2018.
+On average, phantom shares are 14% of total ETF ownership (outstanding ETF shares + phantom ETF shares) of underlying